DTLaboratory/dtlaboratory.github.io/index.md

 persistence via event sourcing.

 The system is developed with modern cloud infrastructure-as-code tools and practices in mind.
 A new deployment can be instantiated in the cloud or via an IOT solution pushing firmware/appware to a smart edge device

 Input from the DT's analogs must arrive in standard marshaling syntaxes (JSON, etc...) for out-of-the-box integration.
 Output is marshaled in JSON and is available as an unbounded stream so that it can be processed by modern analytics tools like OpenTSDB, InfluxdB, Apache Spark, Grafana, Elastic Search, or accumulated in cloud Blob services like Azure Storage or AWS S3, etc...

+A foundational idea in DT Lab is that information from outside the DT Lab runtime is normalized into multiple time series before any DT processing.
+The arriving data is transformed into `name,datetime,value(double)` records before it is seen by a DT.
+The only context surviving data after it arrives is the `name` and `datetime`.  `name` can be overloaded at ingest time via enrichment to provide more context to processing but the limitation of context to `name` and `datetime` is a hard and fast rule.

 #### NO BREAKING API CHANGES